 • It helps with college admissions and scholarships

-The YRI Fellowship guides students to journals and conferences appropriate for high-school research and helps with submission formatting and revisions.
+YRI guides students to journals and conferences appropriate for high-school research and helps with submission formatting and revisions.
+YRI provides comprehensive publication support.

 Step 6 — Plan Your Timeline (Backwards)